-Cancelling Out The Noise Factor
+Canceling Out The Noise With The Headsets

 Does Every Coach Wear A Headset?

 Even so, head coaches may or may not be wearing a headset.
 Some head coaches are offensive and defensive coordinators.
-In this case, they must have direct communication with the booth in order to make changes on the go.
+In this case, they must have direct communication with the booth to make changes on the go.